Robert S. Adler: Work

 Adler was a Professor of Legal Studies and the Luther H. Hodges, Jr. Scholar in Law & Ethics at the University of North Carolina at Chapel Hill's Kenan-Flagler Business School.
 He has served as the Associate Dean of the MBA Program and as Associate Dean for the School's Bachelor of Science in Business Administration Program.
 A recipient of teaching awards both within the business school and university-wide, Adler's research and teaching focus on consumer protection, product liability, ethics, regulation, and negotiation.
 Before joining the UNC faculty, Adler served as counsel on the United States House Committee on Energy and Commerce where he advised on CPSC legislative and oversight issues under the leadership of Henry Waxman.
 Prior to that, he spent eleven years (from 1973 to 1984) as an attorney-advisor to two commissioners at the CPSC in Washington, D.C.
 One of the commissioners he worked for was R. David Pittle, an original appointee at the CPSC.
 Before joining the CPSC's staff, Adler served as a Deputy Attorney General for the Pennsylvania Justice Department, where he headed the southwest regional office of the Pennsylvania Bureau of Consumer Protection.
 Adler has been elected six times to the board of directors of Consumers Union, publisher of Consumer Reports magazine.
 He also served on the Obama-Biden Presidential Transition Team and co-authored the agency review report on the CPSC.
 Adler graduated from the University of Pennsylvania and received his J.D. from the University of Michigan.

-Positions
+U.S. Consumer Product Safety Commission

-During his tenure at the CPSC, Adler has strongly supported addressing safety concerns for senior citizens, arguing that "injuries and death from consumer products begin to accelerate dramatically once consumers hit age 75."
-Adler has also criticized provisions in the CPSC's organic statute that govern information-sharing by the CPSC.
+During his tenure at the CPSC, Adler stated "injuries and death from consumer products begin to accelerate dramatically once consumers hit age 75."
+Adler also criticized provisions in the CPSC's organic statute that govern information-sharing by the CPSC.

+Citing several operational issues, House Energy and Commerce Committee Chair Cathy McMorris Rodgers stated at a July 2024 hearing that “the Commission fell into disrepair" under Adler's leadership.

+Agency shutdown controversy

+During the COVID-19 pandemic, then-acting chairman Adler faced criticism for secretly suspending key operations of the U.S. Consumer Product Safety Commission (CPSC) for several months.
+According to investigations by USA Today in 2020 and 2021, the agency halted routine screening of imported consumer products at U.S. ports, including high-risk items such as children's toys and other goods that could contain hazardous materials like lead or phthalates.
+The halt in inspections coincided with the 2020 holiday shopping season and raised concerns that potentially unsafe products were entering the U.S. market without oversight.

+The lack of screening drew bipartisan condemnation from members of Congress, who expressed concern over risks to consumer safety, particularly for children.
+Senator Richard Blumenthal stated, “The total lack of inspections is absolutely inexcusable, especially because of the concealment.”
+In defense of the agency’s actions, Adler stated that "Lead in toys is not the biggest lead hazard to kids."